BrunoDelb/alibabacloudguide/eip.md

 An ENI allows an ECS instance to use multiple EIP addresses.

-The \"Cut-Through\" mode allows to replace the private IP address of the ENI by an EIP.
+The "Cut-Through" mode allows to replace the private IP address of the ENI by an EIP.

 The bandwidth of the EIP can be adjusted.